vburenin/firempq/README.md

 4. De-duplication by provided user defined message id.
 5. Asynchronous requests.
 6. Confirmation that message is stored on disk.
+7. Support of AWS SQS protocol.
+8. AWS SNS is in progress.

 # Further plans
 0. Performance optimizations if possible.
 1. Management Web-UI.
 A rich Web-UI that will help administrators manage existing queues, etc.
-2. Support of AWS SQS protocol.

 3. Ability to override message payload, priority and other parameters.

 # When will it be done?

 It is actually already working.
 Extensive testing is in process.

-# Web Site

-I have registered a domain name http://firempq.com.
-This will be a project home page.
-It is under construction at the moment.